 During his teaching career many of his students have participated in festivals and have won competitions in Canada, USA, and Colombia.

-Frequently, David is invited to give lectures, workshops, and masterclasses overseas.
+David speaks and teaches in English, Spanish, and Italian, and is frequently invited to give lectures, workshops, and masterclasses overseas.

 David´s solo career has been featured in different interviews at some radio stations, TV shows and newspapers in five different countries.
-Currently, David is a member of the Royal Canadian Navy and he plays on a 2013 Joshia de Jonge guitar and on a 2019 David Villegas guitar.
+Currently, David plays on a 2013 Joshia de Jonge guitar and on a 2019 David Villegas guitar.